Do electric cars require less maintenance?

 Tire pressure

-Checking and topping up the tire pressure on your EV is another type of maintenance that you will need performed.
+Checking and topping up the tire pressure on your EV is another type of maintenance that you will need to perform.
 Tire pressure should be checked multiple times a year, especially in the winter when tires are known to lose pressure faster.
-Keep in mind that driving a car that has too little or too much pressure in the tires can lead to faster wear and decrease overall efficiency.
+Keep in mind that driving a car that has too little or too much pressure in the tires can lead to faster wear and decreased overall efficiency.

 As an EV owner, there will likely come a time when the windshield wipers on your car need to be replaced or when the windshield wiper fluid needs to be topped up.
 Same with the wipers on all cars, the blades will degrade over time due to factors like heat, sun, and freezing temperatures, all of which can render them less effective.